 Napa County Resource Conservation District is a special district of the State of California.
 As a government entity, it is an exempt organization under the provisions of IRC § 115 and contributions to the district are deductible under the provisions of IRC § 170(c)(1).
 We conduct annual financial audits by an independent auditing firm.
 Our most recent audit is available to view in full on our website.
 The audit shows the RCD to be solvent and stable.
+District programs, projects, and services are primarily funded by local, state, and federal grants and contracts, property taxes, and donations.
+In addition, we receive income from grape sales from our Huichica Creek Vineyard.

-Income by Source
+Revenue by Source